AzharUddinSheikh/idea_foun/README.md

 - Click on SubCategory Btn
 - Click on Read Later Btn (hide content and Button)
 - Click on Bookmarked Btn (undo 2nd Point)

+# Incompleted

+- Unit Testing with 80% coverage